OpenRL-Lab/openrl/README.md

 [Documentation](https://openrl-docs.readthedocs.io/en/latest/) | [中文介绍](README_zh.md) |  [中文文档](https://openrl-docs.readthedocs.io/zh/latest/)

-OpenRL is an open-source general reinforcement learning research framework that supports training for various tasks such as single-agent, multi-agent, and natural language.
+OpenRL is an open-source general reinforcement learning research framework that supports training for various tasks such as single-agent, multi-agent, offline RL, and natural language.
 Developed based on PyTorch, the goal of OpenRL is to provide a simple-to-use, flexible, efficient and sustainable platform for the reinforcement learning research community.

 Currently, the features supported by OpenRL include:

 - A simple-to-use universal interface that supports training for both single-agent and multi-agent

+- Support for offline RL training with expert dataset

 - Reinforcement learning training support for natural language tasks (such as dialogue)